Individualized Education Program (IEP) Information

 - Dates, frequency, location, and duration of special education and related services

-- A statement regarding eligibility for extended school year (ESY) services
+- A statement regarding eligibility for the extended school year (ESY) services

 - Transition services (for those students 14 ½ years old and older)